redbooth/openjdk-trim/README.md

 Usage
 =====

-1. Configure the files you want to keep in classes.filter and files.filter
+1. Configure the files you want to keep in `classes.filter` and `files.filter`
-   - files.filter will be applied to the whole JDK directory
+   - `files.filter` will be applied to the whole JDK directory
-   - classes.filter will be applied to the JRE jars
+   - `classes.filter` will be applied to the JRE jars

-2. Call jdk-trim with a path to an OpenJDK build and an output path
+2. Call jdk-trim with a path to an OpenJDK build and an output path.

 Author
 ======